Low-metallicity massive single stars with rotation. III. Source of ionization and C-IV emission in I Zw 18: Stellar evolution, synthetic spectra and population synthesis

 Fig.~\ref{fig:BB} shows the spectral energy distribution (SED) of some of our models (those with nominal mass-loss rates and smooth wind), as well as the corresponding black body spectrum for context (\textit{without} applying wind optical depth correction from \citealt{Langer:1989a}).
 As Fig.~\ref{fig:BB} attests, the SED of these stars do not follow the distribution of black body radiation, even though the \textit{total} amount of ionizing photons in the three main ionizing continua (Lyman, \ion{He}{I} and \ion{He}{II} continua) are on the same order of magnitude as in the (uncorrected) black body.

-Having these models allows us to build a synthetic population, including spectral synthesis of various emission lines.
-Before we do that (Sect.~\ref{sec:population}), we present two new model spectra to properly account for the post-main sequence, a phase crucially relevant for our goals.
+Having these models allows us to build a synthetic population that includes spectral synthesis of various emission lines.
+Before we do that (Sect.~\ref{sec:population}), we present two new model spectra to properly account for the post-main-sequence, a phase crucially relevant for our goals.